-Now is the time to create your 2016 marketing plan if you haven’t already.
-If you have writer’s block, Holidayitis, or can’t seem to focus from all the Eggnog, then this 4-step process will help you kick start your planning season.
+We’re already a couple of weeks into the New Year, so it’s time to buckle down and create your marketing plan for 2023 if you haven’t already.
+If you have writer’s block, then this 4-step process will help you kick-start your planning.

 Are You Trying To Answer The Wrong Questions?